doitintl/aws-help/Organization-feature-set.md

 ![service](/images/services.png)

-Please let your DoIT Contact know what all services show as "Access Enabled"
+Scroll through the page and let your DoIT Contact know what all services show as "Access Enabled"